kingpjs/learngit/readme.txt

-git is distributed version control system git is free software append git has a mutable index called stage creating a new branch is quick
+git is distributed version control system git is free software append git has a mutable index called stage creating a new branch is quick aaa simple